About Us

 G-MAP Overview

-The ST-CTN project seeks to enhance the travel experience for underserved communities, including people with disabilities, older adults, and travelers with limited English proficiency (LEP).
-It will leverage innovative solutions and existing systems such as connected vehicle (CV) deployments, an advanced trip routing engine, and a regional trip planner—all to be developed within an open-sourced application called the Georgia Mobility and Accessibility Planner (G-MAP).
-The application will allow travelers to create a personalized trip plan to navigate physical infrastructure, resolve unexpected obstacles, and ensure visibility, and accessibility throughout their travel.
+The ST-CTN project seeks to enhance the travel experience for all communities.
+It will leverage new and innovative technologies and existing systems such as connected vehicle (CV) deployments, an advanced trip routing engine, and a regional trip planner—all to be developed within an open-sourced application called the Georgia Mobility and Access Planner (G-MAP).
+The application will allow travelers to create a personalized trip plan to navigate physical infrastructure, resolve unexpected obstacles, and ensure visibility and access throughout their travel.
 Trips are also able to be shared with appointed individuals if desired.
 The application will be available on this website and a mobile app (under development).

 White, yellow, and orange painted local bus parked in front of a transit shelter.